 Content continues below ad

-Apple cider vinegar whitens teeth.
+Apple cider vinegar whitens teeth

 Gargle with apple cider vinegar in the morning.
 The vinegar helps remove stains, whiten teeth, and kill bacteria in your mouth and gums.
 Brush as usual after you gargle.
 You can also brush your teeth with baking soda once a week to help remove stains and whiten your teeth; use it just as you would toothpaste.
 You can also use salt as an alternative toothpaste.
 If your gums start to feel raw, switch to brushing with salt every other day.

-Apple cider vinegar fades bruises.
+Apple cider vinegar fades bruises

 Apple cider vinegar has anti-inflammatory properties; dabbing or laying an apple cider vinegar compress on a bruise can help fade the discoloration.

-Apple cider vinegar helps control blood sugar.
+Apple cider vinegar helps control blood sugar

-at the Arizona State University found that insulin resistant people who drank a mixture of apple cider vinegar and water before eating a high carbohydrate meal had lower blood sugar afterward.
-Scientists think the antiglycemic effect of the acid is the key.
+A few swigs of apple cider vinegar could help keep your blood sugar levels balanced, according to several studies that have shown a link between the two.
+One study of people with type 2 diabetes who weren't taking insulin found that taking two tablespoons of apple cider vinegar before bed resulted in lower glucose levels by morning.
+Another study at the Arizona State University found that insulin resistant people who drank a mixture of apple cider vinegar and water before eating a high carbohydrate meal had lower blood sugar afterward.
+Scientists think the antiglycemic effect of the apple cider vinegar benefits these patients most.